About health insurance

 For these services, you won’t receive anything from us towards the costs of treatment so you will have to pay all costs yourself.

-Check your Quick Guide for a list of services which are excluded.
+Check your product guide for a list of services which are excluded.

 What is the ‘medical gap’?